Optimizing Your LinkedIn Profile

 Add information to the experience section

 The Experience section is the place to list your professional work.
-This is another area to fill with strategic keywords.
+This is another area to fill with strategic keywords and top skills.
 Format each entry as you would on a resume with bullet points highlighting action verbs and incorporating results.
 (Note that you cannot create bullet points in LinkedIn, but you can copy and paste them from a Microsoft Word document.)
 Finally, you can add media links to each job to show off your best work, such as presentations, documents, photos, websites, and videos.

 Include your educational background

 In the Education section, include all of your educational degrees as well as continuing education and trainings.
-You can use the text box to describe your studies in more detail, which also gives you the opportunity to once again incorporate important keywords and emphasize aspects that relate to your target career goal.
+You can use the text box to describe your studies in more detail, which also gives you the opportunity to once again incorporate important keywords and skills and emphasize aspects that relate to your target career goal.
 Finally, you can add media links to these entries to highlight relevant school-related work.

 Add to the Skills & Endorsements section

 Skills act as keywords, while receiving endorsements from your connections can help build your profile’s credibility.
 If someone endorses you, be sure to return the favor!
 This can help strengthen your professional relationships.
+LinkedIn allows you to add up to 100 skills.
+Be sure to focus on hard skills and also select those that are already populated from LinkedIn’s list, as they align with the list recruiters use for their searches.

 Don’t forget that you can add other profile sections